-In this article, we are going to dive into fireplace safety, considerations when having a fire in your home, and how to make sure your home and family are protected.
-So, let’s discuss the ins and outs of having a fireplace or wood burning stove in your home.
+In this article, we are going to revisit fireplace safety, considerations when having a fire in your home, and how to make sure your home and family are protected.
+So let’s discuss the ins and outs of having a fireplace or wood burning stove in your home.

 Smoke inhalation is another risk that having a fire within your home presents.
 As the fuel from a fire burns the combustion creates smoke, much of which can be harmful to your health if inhaled.
 Particles within the smoke can be irritating if inhaled and many of them are even too small for your lungs to appropriately filter out, which can lead to serious health risks.
 It is therefore imperative that your fire can appropriately vent out of the home.
 In addition, cracking a window or allowing additional airflow into the room can help reduce risks from smoke.

-While it may seem obvious, it is important to note that you should only use natural fuels, like firewood, or fuels specifically designed to be burned in a fireplace or wood burning stove.
+While it may seem obvious, it is important to note that only natural fuels, like firewood, or fuels specifically designed to be burned in a fireplace or wood burning stove should be used.
 This is an important rule to follow as burning other substances can have seriously harmful effects.
 Take for example a packaging box that you may want to throw on the fire.
 Unfortunately, this box may be made with plastics or sealed with plastic tape which will emit toxic fumes if burned.
-So, keep your environment safe by only burning natural fuel or fuel designed for your fireplace and keep the area well-ventilated at all times.
+So keep your environment safe by only burning natural fuel or fuel designed for your fireplace and keep the area well ventilated at all times.

 While there are risks associated with having a fireplace or wood burning stove in your home, there are a number of great benefits, particularly for those of us in New England.
 To begin with, a fire within the home can be a source of heat and warmth during cold winter days.
 Fireplaces can also add a cozy aesthetic to your home and even increase the resale value of your home.
 Finally, having a fireplace or wood burning stove can be a much more environmentally friendly option for heating your home.
 Most homes are heated with non-renewable fossil fuels.
 Having a fire in your home can reduce the amount of fossil fuels that are used to heat your home.

-Let us quickly review our top four safety tips for operating a fire within your home.
+Let us quickly review our safety tips for operating a fire within your home.

 Providing Peace of Mind Through Proactive Service